johnlaudun/teaching/courses/115/index.md

 #### Notes

+* The Forster story has seen some recent uptick in references (see: Cowles 2021).
 * Many of these texts are well-known and have Wikipedia entries written about them.
 In addition, it should be noted that there was actually a series of computers called [Colossus][] that were part of the British code-breaking effort during and after WW2.
 * del Rey's story veers from our topic in being a story about embodied AI, and as such we cannot escape its clear ties to [tropes and texts](https://frankensteinmeme.com/the-frankenstein-meme-database-2/entries/helen-oloy/) about Mary Shelley's _Frankenstein_.
 Also be sure to check out the Gendered Text Project's [mutable version](https://genderedtextproject.com/pulp-science-fiction/helen-oloy).
 For an interesting take on the sexism in the story, check out Dominick M. Grace's "Rereading Lester del Rey's 'Helen O'Loy'" (on [JSTOR](https://www.jstor.org/stable/4240213)).